segment-anything-models-java/SAMJ/README.md

 The other operation required to create a mask is the prompt encoding.
 This requires the user interacts and gives a prompt, in the form of a point, a list of points or a bounding box (rectangle).
 The prompts are encoded, combined with the image encodings and then decoded into a mask.
 The process if fast and lightweight, thus it can be done in real-time at the same time that the user is providing more prompts.

+On the other hand, big images cannot be fully encoded at once as it would lose its resolution, leading to the smaller objects disappearing.